-FBI conducting ‘planned’ search of Biden’s beach house amid classified docs probe
+No classified documents found in ‘planned’ search of Biden beach house, lawyer says

-FBI conducting ‘planned’ search of Biden’s beach house amid classified documents probe
+No classified documents found during ‘planned’ search of Biden’s beach house, lawyer says

 Mr Biden’s personal lawyer says the search ‘is a further step in a thorough and timely DOJ process we will continue to fully support and facilitate’

+President Joe Biden’s personal attorney said agents with the Federal Bureau of Investigation found no documents with classified markings during a “planned” search of Mr Biden’s Rehoboth Beach, Delaware vacation home on Wednesday.

-The Federal Bureau of Investigation is currently conducting a “planned” search of President Joe Biden’s vacation home in Rehoboth Beach, Delaware, continuing efforts by the Department of Justice to determine if any documents with classification markings have been stored at Mr Biden’s personal residences.
+The search by the FBI was part of continuing efforts by the Department of Justice to determine if any documents with classification markings have been stored at Mr Biden’s personal residences.

-Bob Bauer, the former White House counsel who serves as Mr Biden’s personal attorney, said in a statement that the Justice Department “is conducting a planned search” of the beach house “with the President’s full support and cooperation”.
+Bob Bauer, the former White House counsel who serves as Mr Biden’s personal attorney, said the Justice Department‘s “planned search” of the beach house took place from 8.30am to 12pm.
+Earlier in the day, he said the search was being conducted “with the President’s full support and cooperation”.

 “Under DOJ’s standard procedures, in the interests of operational security and integrity, it sought to do this work without advance public notice, and we agreed to cooperate,” Mr Bauer said.
 “The search today is a further step in a thorough and timely DOJ process we will continue to fully support and facilitate”.